Aditya-Dash/Project/README.md

 Employee Data Inventory Application is a gradle project which can be import directly as a eclipse project and can be run directly as Eclipse project.

+or else create custom properties file based on the applciaiton properties and then it can be passed --spring.config.location=classpath:/application-local.properties

 The exposed apis can tested using Postman or any availble unit testcase.

 Changes required: